jsziede/CAE_Workspace/readme.md

-# Django - CAE Home App
+# Django - CAE Workspace

 ## Description

 A Django "workspace" to function as the core for future CAE Center projects.

 Intended to be as general as possible.
+Most views/templates and general page logic should go into separate subprojects and apps, to be located in the **apps** folder.

 ## Initial Set Up